swamp/swamp/docs/core_principles.md

 containers as blittable types.
 This ensures that the authoritative state of the game is self-contained, efficiently managed, and ready for each new tick without any essential/useful data residing on the general heap.

-While an extreme ideal might ban all general-purpose heap collections (like Vec or Map) from Swamp for maximum theoretical control, I think we might have a more practical approach, at least short term.
-Swamp may still allow such collections, but their use is strictly confined to temporary operations during an update/tick.
-Any data from these temporary structures that needs to persist must be transferred (e.g., via memcpy for blittable data) into the elements of our the containers.
-Once this is done, all memory associated with these temporary collections can be entirely discarded, for instance, by resetting an arena heap allocator.

-This approach provides the best of both worlds: the robustness and performance of a GC-free, data-oriented architecture for persistent game state, alongside the flexibility for programmers to use familiar collection types for transient, scoped tasks.

 ## 1. The World Model